 In the United States and Europe, Acupuncture has received great notoriety in the treatment of many different neuromusculoskeletal pain problems, and medical disorders ( including respiratory, gastrointestinal, gynecological, genitourinary, substance abuse, emotional disturbances).
 In the 1970s U.S. physicians that visited China witnessed surgeries using acupuncture as the only anesthesia.
 The World Health Organization and National Institutes of Health have accepted acupuncture as treatment for a wide array of disorders.
 Medical acupuncture helps address disorders that have not been easily understood or successfully treated with conventional medicine.
 Acupuncture is successful at treating poorly defined conditions such as fatigue, stress related symptoms, sleep disturbances, bowel irregularities, sleep disorders, anxiety, and recurrent illnesses.

-Acupuncture can be used to treat acute and chronic problems, or as part of preventative medicine program.
+Acupuncture can be used to treat acute and chronic problems, or as part of preventative and functional medicine program.
 During the treatment the patient lies down on a comfortable treatment table.
 Most treatment sessions consist of needle placement for approximately 20 minutes.
 Acupuncture needles are disposable, sterile needles that are extremely thin, the insertion is quick and tolerated well by most patients.

 Both osteopathy and acupuncture have a role in treating acute, chronic and vague musculoskeletal and general medical complaints.
 They both have an effect on the neuromusculoskeletal system.
 With the overall balance achieved using these modalities, there is an effect on the autonomic nervous system which governs the sympathetic ( “fight or flight”) and the parasympathetic (“rest and repair”) nervous system.
 There are both immediate and cumulative effects from the treatments.
 They both relieve pain, release myofascial holding patterns, create a sense of well being, tonify and balance the body for optimal health.
 They both help patients achieve optimum performance in sports, physical activities, and in occupational demands.